 1/11 Hohstocklift

-The 1,518 m long ski lift runs from 2,654 m (Hohbiel) up to just below the sheer cliff face of the Hohstock summit at 3,118 m.
-The facility, which began operation in 1982, was designed to open up two new high-alpine terrain areas for ski tourism.
+The 1,518 m long ski lift runs from 2,654 m (Hohbiel) up to just below the sheer cliff of the Hohstock summit at 3,118 m.
+The facility, which began operation in 1982, was designed to open up two new high-alpine terrain chambers for ski tourism.

 The glaciated southern slope of the Sparrhorn forms one ski area.
-The Unterbäch side, accessible via a 150 m long tunnel, has offered an attractive alternative for advanced skiers since the passage opened in 1984.
+The Unterbäch side, accessed via a 150 m long tunnel, has provided an attractive alternative for demanding skiers since the tunnel opened in 1984.

 The terrain above Hohbiel consists entirely of scree and therefore requires a lot of snow to be groomed.
-To allow the lift to open earlier in the winter, a section of the drag lift track is covered in spring.
-With snow farming, it can be ensured that the track can be prepared again the following year.
+To allow the lift to open earlier in winter, a section of the drag lift track is covered in spring.
+Thanks to snow farming, it can be ensured that the track can be prepared again the following year.

 Lift name